 The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Evolent Health, Inc. (“Evolent” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Evolent common stock during the Class Period.

-On November 12, 2019, the Court appointed Plymouth County Retirement System and Oklahoma Police and Retirement System (collectively the “Pension Funds”) as Lead Plaintiffs, and Saxena White P.A. as Lead Counsel.
-Lead Plaintiff filed an Amended Complaint on January 10, 2020.
+On November 12, 2019, the Court appointed Plymouth County Retirement System and Oklahoma Police and Retirement System as Lead Plaintiffs, and Saxena White P.A. as Lead Counsel.
+Lead Plaintiffs filed an Amended Complaint on January 10, 2020.

 On July 17, 2020, the briefing schedule for Defendants’ Motion to Dismiss was completed.
 Defendant, Evolent, then filed a Notice of Recent Events on August 20, 2020, announcing that the Company had sold Passport to Molina Healthcare Inc. On August 26, 2020, Lead Plaintiffs filed their response to Evolent’s Notice.